openhive-network/devportal/_tutorials-javascript/get_voters_list_on_post.md

 ## Intro

 Each post has voters that support content and play big role in reward distribution.
 Getting details of each voter and their vote value, time, etc. is another crucial information for authors and app developers.
-We will be using `get_active_votes` API call to retrieve that information right from Steem blockchain.
+We will be using `get_active_votes` API call to retrieve that information right from Hive blockchain.

 ## Steps

 1. [**Fetching posts**](#fetching-posts) Get trending post list
 1. [**Voter information**](#voter-info) Voters information on selected post
 1. [**Query result**](#query-result) Example of result from query

 #### 1. Fetching posts<a name="fetching-posts"></a>